 - Breach of contract – including claims from asset or business valuations, actuarial opinions, transaction post-closing adjustment provisions, restrictive covenants and pay-out provisions

-- Torts – including professional malpractice, fraud, breach of fiduciary duty, interference with contractual relations
+- Business Torts – including professional malpractice, fraud, breach of fiduciary duty, interference with contractual relations

 - Professional Liability – including Accounting, Audit, Actuarial, Tax and Business Consulting services